 Where am I? — Key 5

 The Where am I key will announce your reading position without interrupting the reading process.
 Depending on the book type, Stream will announce one or more of the pages and heading numbers, section title, or file name.
 For Music, it will announce current folder and file names and the file times.
 For Talking books, Other Books, Saved Podcasts and Notes, it will announce the percentage of the book or note played as well as individual file times.
+For notes, it will also announce the category where the note can be found.
 For text files, it will announce the percentage of the file played.
 Reading will resume once this information has been announced.
 For talking books, the time remaining in the section will also be announced.
 For most books, this translates as the time remaining in the current chapter.
 Note that time information is not always available.

 When you press and hold the key 5, it will give you a shortened version of the Info menu containing the version number, number of user keys installed and serial number.